Kabali (soundtrack): Overview

 "Ulagam Oruvanukka" is the introduction song of the film sung by Ananthu, Santhosh Narayanan, Gana Bala with lyrics written by Kabilan, Vivek and Roshan Jamrock performed the rap portions of the song.
-It is depicted as a rap number that exactly depicts the style of the Superstar, this one should be a visual treat.
-The lyrics brings out the energy that the actor carries towards the masses.
-The tune, though, sounds like a bit like a Rahman number.

 The second song, "Maya Nadhi" by Ananthu, Pradeep Kumar, Shweta Mohan written by Umadevi is a melodious song.
-Sharanya CR, from The Times of India, who reviewed the album, stated that "Santhosh has kept the structure such that the singers have the opportunity to explore various expressions and sangathis.
-The song evokes a subtle intimacy through the lyrics and the rendition of the singers, though the keys overpower the vocals in a few places."
+Sharanya CR, from The Times of India, who reviewed the album, stated that it "evokes a subtle intimacy."

 "Veera Thurandhara" is the third song from the film sung by Gana Bala, were Pradeep Kumar lent additional vocals and Lawrence R and Roshan Jamrock performed the rap portions of the film.
-The song is a westernized classic mix.
-Raps in the middle were catchy as well.
-There is an in-built silence that emphasises the lyric before the rap portion kicks in.
-The trumpet and percussion definitely add punch to the song.

-"Vaanam Paarthaen" is a slow-paced melody number, sung by Pradeep Kumar, which is a song portraying about a lost love/lost life.
-This song is situational and is set to create a bigger impact when watched in theatre along with the situation.
+"Vaanam Paarthaen" is a slow-paced melody number, sung by Pradeep Kumar, and is about a lost love/lost life.
+"Neruppu Da" is an energetic number sung and written by Arunraja Kamaraj, with dialogues by Rajinikanth.